British Columbia Electric Railway: New Westminster–Fraser Mills

+Stave Lake

+On January 20, 1920, the BCER purchased the Western Power Company of Canada Limited, who owned an eight-year-old railway between Ruskin and Stave Falls.
+The BCER electrified the line by 1922.
 A 6 mi steam train branch line, the Stave Falls Branch, (constructed during the building of the original Stave Falls hydroelectric plant) was isolated from the main interurban network, and linked the power plant and community at Stave Falls to the Canadian Pacific Railway station at Ruskin.
+The line was abandoned on December 4, 1944.
 The route of the Stave Falls Branch along Hayward Lake is also now a walking trail managed by BC Hydro and the District of Mission, with sections of it south of Ruskin Dam used as local powerline and neighbourhood walking trails.

 Port Moody–Coquitlam

 The Port Moody-Coquitlam Railway connected the Port Moody – Ioco spur of the Canadian Pacific Railway to the Coquitlam Dam in order to haul supplies and materials to the dam.